St. Peter's School, Panchgani

 St. Peter's School (formerly the European Boys' School) is a private all-boys boarding school located in the town of Panchgani in Satara, Maharashtra, India.
 Founded in 1902, it ranks among the top ten boarding schools in India.
 The school campus covers an area of approximately 58 acres in the hilly countryside of Western India.
 It is essentially a boarding school, but a few day scholars are also admitted.

-School Crest
+School crest

-The crest of the school has—the mythical bird—the phoenix rising out of flames and holding an olive branch.
+The crest of the school has the phoenix, the mythical bird, rising from flames and holding an olive branch.
 Its outstretched wings, in the crest of St. Peter's, is to signify the goals and spirit of the phoenix rising.
 It is a symbol of hope and rebirth and because of this the gods vowed—for as long as the phoenix lives, there is hope for mankind.
-The olive being carried in the phoenix's beak conveys that St. Peter's cherishes peace and harmony.
+The olive branch being carried in the phoenix's beak conveys that St. Peter's cherishes peace and harmony.